24 June 2024

 My mother had an inexplicable lifelong aversion to vegetables.
 Only the humble potato would accompany our meals, usually in the form of Cadbury’s ‘Smash’.
 Carrots?
 Never.
 Peas?
 Nope.
 Broccoli?
 Unseen.
 There were other foodstuffs we never experienced – spaghetti, yoghurts, condiments, rice – because my mother had a preference for jellies, custard and blancmange, but it was the lack of vegetables that must have impacted our health growing up the most.
 I never understood how, despite the piles of women’s magazines around our home, she somehow studiously avoided taking their practical advice regarding suitable family diets.
 Such behaviour could have been excused earlier in the twentieth century when literacy and knowledge were less prevalent, but surely not by the 1960’s.

 Much of my childhood during weekends and school holidays was spent at my maternal grandparents’ adjoining house where I helped prepare ingredients for their meals.
 Instructed by my wonderful grandmother, I would sit on the backdoor step with a bowl between my knees, shucking peas from their pods.
 I would use a peeler to remove the skins from various vegetables whose names I did not know.
-I would carefully place dozens of apples in rows within cardboard boxes, separating each layer with old newspapers before carrying them into the recesses of the house’s darkened larder under the stairs.
+I would carefully place dozens of apples in rows within cardboard boxes, separating each layer with old 'Daily Sketch' newspapers before carrying them into the recesses of the house’s darkened larder under the stairs.
 My grandmother loved to make jams with these fruits, for which I carefully wrote out white adhesive labels carrying the manufacture date and type.
 Bizarrely, none of these vegetables or jams were ever served in our own house next door.

-From the day she left school at twelve until the day she retired, my grandmother worked in fruit and vegetable shop ‘H.A.
+From the day she left school at twelve until the day she finally retired, my grandmother worked in fruit and vegetable shop ‘H.A.
 Cousins & Son’ at 11 High Street on the corner of St George’s Road in Camberley.
 During all those decades, her ‘sales assistant’ job never changed, standing all day on the shop’s bare floorboards, putting requested items in brown paper bags, weighing them on old-style scales against combinations of various brass weights, calculating the cost in her head and then the correct change to return to the customer.

 Shop owner Mr Cousins would daily travel thirty miles to the fruit, vegetable and flower markets in London at the crack of dawn, returning with a van of produce to sell.
 Once a day’s stocks were sold, that was it.
 Any produce left over would be given to the shop staff.
 My grandmother regularly brought home quantities of all sorts of fruit and vegetables which she shared with us, though my mother always refused the vegetables.
 Thankfully, she did accept the fruit which became the sole source of my necessary five portions per day.